wjzhengsh/blockchain/v10_application.md

 client.setCryptoSuite(cryptoSuite);
 ```

 The common practice would be to export an environment variable defining the key/value path on your machine and pass it to the above function.
-Now that we've defined our KVS, let's use the a few methods from the ``FabricCAServices`` class.
+Now that we've defined our KVS, let's use a few methods from the ``FabricCAServices`` class.
 This class is an implementation of the Fabric CA client, and as such it will allow us to communicate with the CA Server.
 First we need to pass some information to our CA client, namely the CA URL:

 ```
 # the caURL can be defined manually or by setting an environment variable